Austinps/node-encrypted-messages/README.md

 ## Description:

 This command-line application allows users to generate RSA key pairs, share public keys, send encrypted messages, and read encrypted messages.
+This is a work in progress.

 ## Usage: